Gianlooca/mementoamiga/README.md

 #### Users
 1. As a user, I want to know quickly what the website is about.
-2. As a user, I want to easily understand how to navigate the website.
-3. As a user, I want to easily understand how to play.
+2. As a user, I want to easily understand how to play.
-4. As a user, I want to know in how many clicks/taps I won.
+3. As a user, I want to know in how many clicks/taps I won.
-5. As a user, I want to see how much time it took to win.
+4. As a user, I want to see how much time it took to win.
-6. As a user, I want to be able to play again easily if I lose a game.
+5. As a user, I want to be able to play again easily.

 #### Site Owner
 1. As the site owner, I want users to understand swiftly what the game is about.
-2. As the site owner, I want the users to swiftly understand how to navigate the website and (re)play the game.
-3. As the site owner, I want the users to enjoy a general retro look.
+2. As the site owner, I want the users to enjoy a general retro look.
-4. As the site owner, I want to give the user an "extra feeling" with retro videogame sounds in case of victory/defeat.
+3. As the site owner, I want to give the user an "extra feeling" with retro videogame sounds when the player wins.
 <br>
 <br>
 <br>